dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/use-in-framework.md

 # Use in Framework - User Guide

-Integrating [Dynamsoft Barcode Reader JavaScript Edition](https://www.dynamsoft.com/barcode-reader/sdk-javascript/){:target="_blank"} (DBR-JS) into frameworks like Angular, React, and Vue is a little different compared to native usage.
+Integrating [Dynamsoft Barcode Reader JavaScript Edition](https://www.dynamsoft.com/barcode-reader/sdk-javascript/) (DBR-JS) into frameworks like Angular, React, and Vue is a little different compared to native usage.
 This guide will quickly explain the common practices of integrating DBR-JS into these frameworks.

+You can also refer to [the ready-made samples for popular frameworks](https://github.com/Dynamsoft/barcode-reader-javascript-samples/tree/main/hello-world) directly without reading this guide.

 ## Installation